Last updated on October 21st, 2020 at 04:53 am

-After kindling your stove, put enough logs that fit the size of the stove, then wait for it to burn, and after some time make sure to stir the coals to the front where it will allow the heat circulation smoothly inside the firebox.
+Answer: If you want to make sure you have a smoothly efficient operating wood stove, you got to follow these simple instructions before and when starting your firebox: After kindling your stove, put enough logs that fit the size of the stove, then wait for it to burn, and after some time make sure to stir the coals to the front where it will allow the heat circulation smoothly inside the firebox.

 Do not feed the stove with more logs with the assumption of keeping the heat higher.
 Most wood stoves come with heating regulating system to adjust the heat based on preference.